- HDMI - High Definition Multimedia Interface

 STANDARD (or “category 1”) HDMI cables perform at speeds of 75Mhz or up to 6.75Gbps, which is the equivalent to a 720p/1080i signal – These HDMI cables are NOT recommended.

 All WyreStorm equipment support HIGH-SPEED (or “category 2”) HDMI cables that have been tested to perform at speeds of 340Mhz or up to 10.2Gbps, which is the highest bandwidth currently utilised over an HDMI cable and can successfully handle 1080p signals including those at increased colour depths and/ or increased refresh rates from the source.
 High-Speed cables are also able to accommodate higher resolution displays, such as WQXGA cinema monitors (resolution of 2560 x 1600).

 Using the conventional TMDS transmission method as found on our PRO range, video and audio signals are sent along cable number 2 of the Cat5ei/6/7, with IR signals and HDCP data sent along cable number 1.

 When selecting single cable mode on a TMDS dual cable set up, IR signals are dropped and the HDCP data is transmitted along cable number 2 along with the video and audo signals, thereby negating the need for cable number 1.

-However, if IR is required, this can be acheived by using our HDBaseT and HDBaseT Lite products, which make it possible to send audio (up to DTS Master), full HD video (up to 4k resolution), Ethernet connectivity for internet access (10/100), and wide band control (RS232 & two-way IR) down a single Cat 5e/6/7 cable.
+However, if IR is required, this can be acheived by using our HDBaseT products, which make it possible to send audio (up to DTS Master), full HD video (up to 4k resolution), Ethernet connectivity for internet access (10/100), wide band control (RS232 & two-way IR) and even power down a single Cat 5e/6/7 cable.

 Newly installed cabling should always conform to Part P Regulation and BS 7671 (17th Edition), and should be terminated to 568B standard.